FUB-HCC/hcds-winter-2020/assignments/A3_Bias/arro/blog.md

 ### 🗨️&nbsp; "How does the video inform your understanding of human centered data science?"
 _In at least 2-3 full sentences, answer the question "How does the video inform your understanding of human centered data science?"._
 ---
 Introducing a semi or fully automated systems for decision making that should produce a more objective and unbiased outcomes than humans, is largely dependant on the data that is used.
-When using sensitive attributes that reflect social preexisting inequalities, the decision making algorithm might just reproduce structural discrimination, such as classism or racism, which shouldn't be justified as a resembling of “harsh reality”.
+When using sensitive attributes that reflect social preexisting inequalities, the decision making algorithm might just reproduce structural discrimination such as classism or racism, which shouldn't be justified as a resembling of “harsh reality”.
 Also, choosing strict thresholds in classifiers where a single percentage score can possibly change the outcome of someones life should not be take easily.
 Additionally, a score generated from a dataset with a social bias does not consider personal aspects, such as motivation and soft skills.